Netmarble Games : K-Pop's BTS now in your pocket with mobile game | MarketScreener

 Fans can also find out what would have happened if the band members failed to find success and went back to their other dreams, like being a strawberry farmer or Taekwondo champion.
 The game comes with 10,000 new images and 100 video clips of BTS.

-“Those alternate realities are based on some of the members’ interviews, and they said, ‘If I wasn’t in BTS band, my vision was this’,” Simon Sim, president of South Korean mobile gaming company Netmarble Corp [251270.KS] which developed the game, told Reuters Television.
+“Those alternate realities are based on some of the members’ interviews, and they said, ‘If I wasn’t in BTS band, my vision was this’,” Simon Sim, president of the U.S. arm of South Korean mobile gaming company Netmarble Corp [251270.KS], which developed the game, told Reuters Television.

 The game allows fans to be involved in video calls and texts with BTS members, including cheering them up if they are feeling down.